A robust lecture series with an emphasis on chart literacy and Foreign Exchange mechanics

 Add-On Lessons and Live Commentary

 These are casual, on-the-fly commentaries covering a range of topics in regards to current events.
+Items include volume profile, understanding delta over the limit order book, ad hoc price action concepts, execution and application.
 No cap in terms of time, but typically to last 10-30 minutes.
 Added in 2018.

 Please login to view all add-on lessons.
 These lessons are intended to provide a hands-on approach to all material listed above, plus new material not explicitly stated.